Passing your wealth on to future generations

 Our financial experts can help you estimate your future finances and find the best strategy to maximise your annual gifting allowances.

-Keep in mind there are a number of exception rules and investing in such companies can pose a higher risk, so it is always better to seek financial advice.
-We can guide you through the options and help determine which, if any, are appropriate for you.
+Please remember that investing in AIM companies naturally carry higher levels of risk, meaning your money may be more exposed to potential losses.
+At AFH, we can guide you through the options and help determine which, if any, are appropriate for you.

-A will is important as it not only ensures your estate is passed on according to your wishes, but it can also affect your estate and Inheritance Tax position.
-For example, did you know that anything you leave to charity in your will is free from Inheritance Tax?*
+A will is important as it not only ensures your estate is passed on according to your wishes, but it can also influence your estate and Inheritance Tax position.
+For example, in 2024/25, if you leave more than 10% of the assets that are liable to IHT to charity, the tax is charged at 36% instead of the usual 40%.
+If you leave all your assets to charity, there will not normally be an IHT tax charge.*

 We know that estate planning is a vital part of your financial planning journey.
 That’s why all of our advisers are qualified to offer you specialist advice and support on wills, trusts and your estate as part of AFH Trusts and Estate Planning.